codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a droid that takes the long way around?
-R2 detour.
+I gave my friend 10 puns hoping that one of them would make him laugh.
+Sadly, no pun in ten did.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Think
+ 1. Mesh
- 2. Pixel
+ 2. Ring
- 3. Logic
+ 3. Star
- 4. Click
+ 4. Hex

 <details>
   <summary>Answer</summary>
-  Think
+  Star
 </details>